Steven Sessegnon: Fulham

 On 28 June 2017, Sessegnon signed his first professional contract with Fulham, pledging his future to the West London club until 2020.
 He made his debut on 8 August 2017 in an EFL Cup first round tie against Wycombe Wanderers.
 He played the full ninety minutes in a Fulham win, playing the last nine minutes on the pitch with brother Ryan.
 He also featured in the following round two weeks later, a 1–0 home defeat to League One side Bristol Rovers.
 His first appearance in league football arrived on 16 August 2019 in the Championship versus Huddersfield Town.

 Loans

 Sessegnon signed a season-long loan deal with Championship club Bristol City on 7 September 2020.

 On 31 January 2022, Sessegnon joined EFL League One side Plymouth Argyle on loan for the remainder of the 2021–22 season.

 On 5 July 2022, Sessegnon joined League One side Charlton Athletic on loan for the 2022–23 season.
 On 11 March 2023, Sessegnon scored his first professional goal, scoring the equalising goal in a 1–1 draw between Charlton Athletic and Accrington Stanley.

+Wigan Athletic

+On 26 August 2023, Sessegnon signed for League One club Wigan Athletic on a two-year deal.

+On 9 May 2025, Wigan said the player had been transfer listed.